 A half-load sensor is also a really nifty feature which will help for those mid-week loads that can't wait until the weekend.
 This feature automatically senses the reduced load and makes adjustments to improve wash quality and energy usage.

-Overall, this is a solid 7kg integrated washer which may be perfect if you dry a lot of clothes indoors.
+Overall, this is a solid 7kg integrated washing machine which is perfect if you dry a lot of clothes indoors.

-With an 9Kg load capacity, the Hoover HBWM914DC-80 is perfect for a larger family whose washing piles up quickly.
+With an 9Kg load capacity, the Hoover H-WASH 300 is perfect for a larger family whose washing piles up quickly.

 Aside from the generous drum size, there are a few more features that make this Hoover design stand out.

 The first is the number of quick wash programs available.

 Many comparable models will just have one 30 minute program, but the Hoover HBWM914DC-80 has three!
 You can choose from either 14, 30, or 44 minute washes.